Wang-Derr/ARMIDUINO/README.md

 <sup>6</sup>*Probably confusing for some, myself included, but the MIDI Reference that Yamaha provides for the DD75 refers to each program/instrument as a "Voice"; therefore, I do as well.
 Usage here should not be confused for note polyphony as is the use case of the term "Voice" when applied (most often) to synthesizers.*

 ## Version Log

+### V1.2.0
+Features:
+- Presets!
+Users using the Generic Implementation can now set presets.
+- MIDI message auto-send for the Generic Implementation.
+Now instead of manually pressing an encoder to send a MIDI message, an auto-send mode can be toggled on so that any changes to MIDI CC or PC values will be sent without needing to press an additional button.

+Refer to the control scheme section above for how to use these new feature.

 ### V1.0.1
 Change: